Skip to content

 2 Tbsp: 180 calories, 13 g fat (3 g saturated fat), 35 mg sodium, 12 g carbs (2 g fiber, 7 g sugar), 6 g protein

 While there are plenty of great peanut butter options from Peanut Butter & Co., this isn't one of them.
-Out of all the jars on this list, it has the lowest amount of protein at just 6 grams (your average serving has 7 to 8 grams).
-Plus, it has the second-highest amount of sugar of the jars on this list, 6 of which are "added" sugar, which equates to 12 percent of your daily recommended limit of the nutrient.
+Out of all the jars on this list, it has one of the lowest amounts of protein at just 6 grams.
+Plus, it has 7 grams of sugar, 6 grams of which are "added" sugar, which equates to 12% of your daily recommended limit of the nutrient.

 reduced fat skippy creamy